cube-web3/contract-integration/README.md

 ### Step 2.2: Upgradeable/proxy integration

+**Important Note: This example is not an exhaustive demonstration of using the CUBE3 upgradeable contracts for all possible proxy patterns, but rather demonstrating usage in a single scenario.**

 Below is an example of inheriting the `Cube3IntegrationUpgradeable.sol` contract into an upgradeable contract.
 Because initializers are not linearized by the compiler like constructors, we want to avoid initializing the same contract twice.
 As such, we follow OpenZeppelin's standards for Multiple Inheritance utilizing the `_init` and `_init_unchained` pattern.
 Upgradeable integrations will call `__Cube3IntegrationUpgradeable_init(...args) `inside their own initialize functions.
 Unlike the standalone implementation of `Cube3Integration.sol` that inherits `SecurityAdmin2Step.sol`, which sets the default Security Admin as the deployer, the upgradeable version requires the Security Admin to be set explicitly.
 This provides flexibility for proxy patterns, such as the minimal forwarder proxy, that utilize a factory contract, whereby the deployer would be the factory contract if it was set implicitly.
 The integration **MUST** initialize Cube3IntegrationUpgradeable in its initialize function to set the protocol contract addresses and the security admin.
 Eg: